KaniBog/KaniBog-s-Portfolio/README.md

 - **Which companies laid off more people than entire nations?**
 - **Are certain regions much more unstable than others?**

-This project answers all of these using real global layoff data, MySQL analysis, and an investigative approach inspired by real industry experiences.
+Therefore, in this project I aimed to answers these questions using real global layoff data, MySQL real-world analysis to uncover the truth behind global layoffs across multiple years and thousands of events.

-This isn’t just SQL —
+But before we dive into charts and trends. let’s remember the human side of this story.
-this is a **global story of survival, instability, and market correction told through data**.
+These arent' just numbers...

-Grab your coffee.
+**They’re careers, families, dreams, disappointments, and fresh starts.**.

 Let’s dig in. ☕📊

 ---